aditya-karampudi/yolov2-detection/README.md

         o	open \darknet.sln -> (right click on project) -> properties -> C/C++ -> Preprocessor -> Preprocessor Definitions, and add at the beginning of line: CUDNN;

+If you have other version of CUDA (not 8.0) and openCV2.4 then

+    	Open C:\Users\mohanaditya\darknet\build\darknet\darknet.vcxproj (replace with your path) by using Notepad, find 2 places with "CUDA 8.0" and change it to your CUDA-version.d
+    	If you have OpenCV 2.4.13 instead of 3.0 then you should change paths after \darknet.sln is opened in visual studio o	(right click on project) -> properties -> C/C++ -> General -> Additional Include Directories: C:\opencv_2.4\opencv\build\include o	(right click on project) -> properties -> Linker -> General -> Additional Library Directories: C:\opencv_2.4\opencv\build\x64\vc14\bin
+    	If you want to build with CUDNN to speed up then: o	download and install cuDNN 6.0 for CUDA 7.0: https://developer.nvidia.com/cudnn o	add Windows system variable cudnn with path to CUDNN: https://hsto.org/files/a49/3dc/fc4/a493dcfc4bd34a1295fd15e0e2e01f26.jpg o	open \darknet.sln -> (right click on project) -> properties -> C/C++ -> Preprocessor -> Preprocessor Definitions, and add at the beginning of line: CUDNN;

+Now we have the darknet installed in windows and linux.
+It is time to train custom images:

+    The Yolo needs three types of files:
+        1.)
+Images in the form of .jpg (if the images are in .png format open cmd in the folder and type ren *.png *.jpg) 2.)
+Object co-ordinates in the images in .txt format 3.)
+The train and test split file containing the names of images